hith-hj/laravel-eraser/README.md

  It has two mode of operation.

 - Manual: this mode require the developer to defien eraserRelationsToDelete contains relations the eraser should delete
-- Auto: this mode use auto-discove for children relations to be deleted
+- Auto: this mode use auto-discovre for relations to be deleted

 ### Supported Laravel versions